Los Lobos: 1995–98: Papa's Dream and Colossal Head

 In 1995, Los Lobos released the prestigious and bestselling record Papa's Dream on Music for Little People Records along with veteran guitarist and singer Lalo Guerrero.
 The album garnered a Grammy nomination for Best Children's Album.
 The band also scored the film Desperado.
 The album track "Mariachi Suite" won a Grammy Award for Best Pop Instrumental Performance and was their 3rd Grammy Award.
-They have been nominated for Grammy Awards a total of 12 times.

 In 1996, they released Colossal Head.
 In spite of the fact that the album was critically acclaimed, Warner Brothers decided to drop the band from their label.
 Los Lobos spent the next few years on side projects.
 The band contributed along with Money Mark to the AIDS benefit album Silencio=Muerte: Red Hot + Latin, produced by the Red Hot Organization, on which they performed "Pepe and Irene."

 1999–2006: Mammoth Records, subsequent releases

 Los Lobos signed to Mammoth Records (a music division of The Walt Disney Company) in 1997 and released This Time in 1999.
 Mammoth also reissued 1977's Del Este de Los Angeles.
-In 2000, Rhino/Warner Archives released the boxed set Cancionero: Mas y Mas.
+In November 2000, Rhino/Warner Archives released the boxed set Cancionero: Mas y Mas.

 In 2001, Los Lobos was awarded the El Premio Billboard Award.

 The band released their Mammoth Records debut, Good Morning Aztlan in 2002.
-They released The Ride in 2004.
-The Ride featured Tom Waits, Mavis Staples, Bobby Womack, Elvis Costello and others covering Los Lobos music along with the band.
+They released The Ride in 2004 as an unofficial 30th Anniversary album.
+The Ride featured Tom Waits, Mavis Staples, Bobby Womack, Elvis Costello and others covering Los Lobos music with the band.
+They did a follow-up album in 2005, Ride This – The Covers EP featuring Los Lobos covers of songs by Dave Alvin, Waits, Costello and others.

 Los Lobos released its first full-length live-show DVD Live at the Fillmore in 2004.
 The DVD captures the band's act over a two-day period in July at the famed San Francisco venue.

 In September 2006, Los Lobos released The Town and the City (Mammoth Records) to much critical acclaim.
 The album's lyrics deal with Louis Perez's childhood in East Los Angeles, while the music provides complex and original soundscapes reminiscent of their previous release Kiko.
 Cartoonist Jaime Hernandez did the artwork for the album.
 The album is told in the first person, with each song serving as an episodic step.